 The detection of antibiotic-resistant bacteria in the hospital environment or in a particular patient can lead to the increased need for isolation wards, cancellation or delay of treatments and surgery, as well as other costly and impactful consequences to the healthcare system.
 In fact, doctors increasingly worry that antibiotics, when used prior to a risky medical procedure to prevent infectious complications, may no longer function to prevent these infections.
-Under these circumstances, and faced with the current dearth of new antibiotics, we may have to avoid or reduce high-risk but life-saving medical procedures.
-When treating such antibiotic-resistant infections, clinicians may have limited therapy options - the use of more toxic options or combining multiple antibiotics which can cause increased side effects.
+Under these circumstances, and faced with the current dearth of new antibiotics, they may have to avoid or reduce high-risk but life-saving medical procedures.
+When treating such antibiotic-resistant infections, clinicians may have limited therapy options - the use of more toxic options or combining multiple antibiotics, which can cause increased side effects.

 - Treatment failure leading to chronic problems